 Requirements for regulatory approval vary widely from country to country.
-Whether or not approved in Canada or the United States, regulatory authorities in other countries must approve a product prior to the commencement of marketing the product in those countries.
+Regulatory authorities in other countries must approve a product prior to the commencement of marketing the product.
 The time required to obtain any such approval may be longer or shorter than in Canada or the United States.
 Approved drugs, as well as their manufacturers, are subject to continuing and ongoing review, and discovery of problems with these products or the failure to adhere to manufacturing or quality control requirements may result in regulatory restrictions being imposed.